UkoeHB/cobweb_book/books/src/cob_intro.md

 #### Animations

-lets add hovering effects we will start off by changing  the background colours based on user hovering.
+let's add hovering effects we will start off by changing  the background colours based on user hovering.

 ##### Hovering and pressing